IvanZadorozhniy/Foundry-random-npc-code/README.md

 - [x] The randomizer now determines the character's age.
 - [x] Physical appearance is now generated with detailed descriptions.
 - [x] Added the ability to generate a complete HTML description of the character's appearance.

+## 11.01.2025 -Update?
+The macro works on DnD system v4 and tidy-sheet module v7. **Important** you should use it only for NPC characters.
+It doesn't work well on Player characters